Preliminary blog task

 WHERE:

-My home and school music room
+My home, Northala hills and school music room

 WHEN: